Stephen Crane: Life in New York

 In the spring of 1894, Crane offered the finished manuscript of The Red Badge of Courage to McClure's Magazine, which had become the foremost magazine for Civil War literature.
 While McClure's delayed giving him an answer on his novel, they offered him an assignment writing about the Pennsylvania coal mines.
-"In the Depths of a Coal Mine," a story with pictures by Linson, was syndicated by McClure's in a number of newspapers, heavily edited.
+"In the Depths of a Coal Mine", a story with pictures by Linson, was syndicated by McClure's in a number of newspapers, heavily edited.
 Crane was reportedly disgusted by the cuts, asking Linson, "Why the hell did they send me up there then?
 Do they want the public to think the coal mines gilded ball-rooms with the miners eating ice-cream in boiled shirt-fronts?"

+During the early part of his career, Crane was promoted by Elbert Hubbard, who commented on his works and featured them in his popular small magazine, The Philistine.
+Crane was the guest of honor at the first annual meeting of the Society of Philistines in 1895 when he was relatively unknown.
+Although Crane was severely teased during the meeting, they remained friendly and their association proved mutually beneficial.
+Seven of Crane’s poems and a short story were published in the first issue of The Roycroft Quarterly (another of Hubbard’s magazines) which commemorated the event.
+In a concluding note, Hubbard commented, "to the mass, he is known, if at all, only as the author of The Black Riders in verse, and of the Red Badge of Courage in prose; efforts, both, that challenge study and baffle understanding rather than soothe superficiality or pander to the wishes of mental indolence."

 Sources report that following an encounter with a male prostitute that spring, Crane began a novel on the subject entitled Flowers of Asphalt, which he later abandoned.
 The manuscript has never been recovered.

 After discovering that McClure's could not afford to pay him, Crane took his war novel to Irving Bacheller of the Bacheller-Johnson Newspaper Syndicate, which agreed to publish The Red Badge of Courage in serial form.
-Between the third and the ninth of December 1894, The Red Badge of Courage was published in some half-dozen newspapers in the United States.
+From December 3 to 9, The Red Badge of Courage was published in some half-dozen newspapers in the United States.
 Although it was greatly cut for syndication, Bacheller attested to its causing a stir, saying "its quality [was] immediately felt and recognized."
-The lead editorial in the Philadelphia Press of December 7 said that Crane "is a new name now and unknown, but everybody will be talking about him if he goes on as he has begun."
+The lead editorial in the Philadelphia Press of December 7 said that Crane "is a new name now and unknown, but everybody will be talking about him if he goes on as he has begun".